wyankai/IntegratedProject/README.md

 ### Existing Features

+Feature 1: Game map that allows the user to interact with the masks and covid buttons which will pop up a bubble giving the users information.

 Feature 2: Statistic Function that help to show the number of cases that has happened, or happen today etc.

 Feature 3:Quiz feature is the main action in the game where users do and complete quizzes about covid-19 and earn masks depending on the amount of correct answers they get.
 Questions are randomly generated for every quiz and are multiple-choice questions.
 Users have the option to quit the quiz or submit it.